How SAFEs Convert: An Interactive Guide for Founders

 A SAFE (Simple Agreement for Future Equity) is neither debt nor equity.
 It's a contractual promise that converts into equity shares at a future priced financing round.
 Unlike Convertible Notes, SAFEs have no interest rate, no maturity date, and no repayment obligation.
 They exist in a holding pattern until a qualifying event triggers conversion.

-Y Combinator popularized SAFEs and maintains standard templates, each with different economic terms:
+Y Combinator (YC) popularized SAFEs and maintains standard templates, each with different economic terms:

 - Valuation Cap, no Discount: Investor gets shares based on a maximum valuation ceiling